 Yes, NIM supports any number of "Password Generators."
 For example, it's not uncommon for school districts to generate simple passwords for Pre-K and Elementary students.
 Typically these passwords use information found within the Student Information System (SIS).
 With NIM's multiple password generator feature, NIM can integrate into your current identity management infrastructure with minimal effort.

 SSRPM: Self-Service Reset Password Manager

 SSRPM is Tools4ever’s premier password self-service solution.
 It allows organizations of all sizes to unburden their helpdesk and empower their end users when it comes to forgotten passwords and account management.
+It has been estimated that 80% of helpdesk time is devoted to password issues.
 It also provides the ability to securely onboard new employees without sending their passwords through email or on printed paper!

 Can you choose how many challenge questions are needed to reset a password?

-Yes—you can customize an access policy to suit the specific requirements of your organization.
-You can choose the number of challenge questions, if users can create their own challenge questions, whether to require multifactor authentication, and many other options.
-You can have multiple access policies within SSRPM and assign different rule sets to for specific OUs or AD groups.
+Yes—you can customize an access policy to suit your organization’s specific requirements.
+For example, you can choose the number of challenge questions, if enabled, users can create their own challenge questions, choose if multifactor authentication is required, and many other options.
+In addition, you can have multiple access policies within SSRPM and assign different rule sets for specific OUs or AD groups.

 How do I apply a license after expiration?